John Amos Comenius: Educational influence

-The third aspect of his educational influence was that on the subject matter and method of education, exerted through a series of textbooks of an entirely new nature.
+The third aspect of influence was on the subject matter and method of education, exerted through a series of textbooks of an entirely new nature.
 The first-published of these was the Janua Linguarum Reserata (The Gate of Tongues Unlocked), issued in 1631.
-This was followed later by a more elementary text, the Vestibulum, and a more advanced one, the Atrium, and other texts.
-In 1658 the Orbis Pictus was published, probably the most renowned and most widely circulated of school textbooks.
-It was also the first successful application of illustrations to the work of teaching, though not, as often stated, the first illustrated book for children.
+This was followed by a more elementary text, the Vestibulum, a more advanced one, the Atrium, and others.
+The Orbis Pictus, published in 1658, became one of the most renowned and widely circulated school books over the next century.
+It was also the first successful application of illustrations to the work of teaching youth (though not the first illustrated book for children, per se).

-These texts were all based on the same fundamental ideas: (1) learning foreign languages through the vernacular; (2) obtaining ideas through objects rather than words; (3) starting with objects most familiar to the child to introduce him to both the new language and the more remote world of objects; (4) giving the child a comprehensive knowledge of his environment, physical and social, as well as instruction in religious, moral, and classical subjects; (5) making this acquisition of a compendium of knowledge a pleasure rather than a task; and (6) making instruction universal.
-The importance of the Comenian influence in education has been recognized since the middle of the nineteenth century.
 The educational writings of Comenius comprise more than forty titles.
-In 1892 the three-hundredth anniversary of Comenius was very generally celebrated by educators, and at that time the Comenian Society for the study and publication of his works was formed.
+These texts were all based on the same fundamental ideas: (1) learning foreign languages through the vernacular; (2) obtaining ideas through objects rather than words; (3) starting with objects most familiar to the child to introduce him to both the new language and the more remote world of objects; (4) giving the child a comprehensive knowledge of his environment, physical and social, as well as instruction in religious, moral, and classical subjects; (5) making this acquisition of a compendium of knowledge a pleasure rather than a task; and (6) making instruction universal "to all men and from all points of view".